humzah286/Sila-assignment/README.md

 - Containerized backend services for easy deployment and management.
 - Integrated MySQL database with Prisma ORM for efficient data handling.
 - phpMyAdmin for convenient database monitoring.
+- Usage for middleware using JWT for user authentication

 ## Prerequisites